ballerina-platform/ballerina-dev-website/swan-lake/get-started/get-started-with-ballerina.md

 ## Learn more

 In this guide, you set up your development environment and wrote two Ballerina programs.
-Now, see the other [guides](/learn/) to learn more about Ballerina.
+For more learning resources, see [Learn](/learn/).